ThriceGood/poxbox/README.md

 ![alt tag](https://raw.githubusercontent.com/ThriceGood/poxbox/master/pictures/17.png)

-**The directory and its contents were deleted an we are redirected to our home page**
+**The directory and its contents were deleted and we are redirected to our home page**

 ![alt tag](https://raw.githubusercontent.com/ThriceGood/poxbox/master/pictures/18.png)